Published by Carl Hedinger. Last Updated on May 15, 2023.

 As you may have guessed, the Rachel Carson Reserve is named for Rachel Carson, the famous environmentalist who happened to spend part of her early career in Beaufort.
 Carson paddled around Taylor’s Creek and wrote about all the life she observed in her first book Under the Sea-Wind.

 In the 1980s, North Carolina began acquiring the land that makes up the Rachel Carson Reserve and lent her name to it.
 The first phase completed in 1985 and in 1989, Middle Marsh was added to the collection.

 Life at the Reserve

-Freshwater and saltwater mix here thanks to influences from both river and inlet dynamics.
-A variety of coastal habitats are found here, too, making the Reserve an excellent platform for viewing tidal flats, salt marshes, and ocean beach among others.
+Freshwater and saltwater mix here thanks to river and inlet dynamics influences.
+A variety of coastal habitats are found here, too, making the Reserve an excellent platform for viewing tidal flats, salt marshes, and ocean beaches among others.

 The waters here teem with life, as Atlantic bottlenose dolphins, diamondback terrapins, and sea turtles join many fish species around the islands.

 More than 200 bird species have been observed here, too, partly because the Atlantic Flyway passes through.
 Quite a few mammals also call the area “home” and include feral horses (see below), river otter, and gray fox.

 If you want to reach the Rachel Carson Reserve, you’re going to need a boat.
 There’s a ramp at 2370 Lennoxville Rd in Beaufort to launch your own.